 Cabins tend to be small with not much space for anything, hence why you see most travel strollers folded and stored outside of the cabin in the corridor.

-The strollers have to be small enough to fold and be stored because otherwise it cannot be blocking the corridor.
-On our last cruise if we brought a full-size stroller it simply wouldn’t fit in our room at all.
+The strollers have to be small enough because they cannot block the corridor.
+On our last cruise if we brought a full-size stroller it simply wouldn’t fit in our room or corridor at all.

 Some other things I find helpful to bring: